Money Terms and Definitions

 MORTGAGE

-A loan where your asset is secured by the bank so they can sell it in case the loan is not repaid and get funds back from the sale proceeds.
+A loan where your asset is secured by the bank so they can sell it in case the loan is not repaid and get their money back from the sale proceeds.

 REPOSSESSION